afritz1/OpenTESArena/README.md

 It's named OpenTESArena so there's less confusion with the Quake III-based [OpenArena](https://github.com/OpenArena).

+Check out the Projects tab to see what's currently on the to-do list.
 Open a pull request if you'd like to contribute.

 ## Instructions